 There are so many ways to recycle these days.
 In the UK most councils have home recycling and then there are the local recycling facilities and the specialist facilities.
 We can all do our bit to recycle in some way.

-Recycling is so important as not only does it help preserve the world’s existing resources but it reduces the amount of fossil fuels we use to make these items.
+Recycling is so important as not only does it help preserve the world’s existing resources but it reduces the number of fossil fuels we use to make these items.

 Did you know?